 Overview

 Layer-1 cryptocurrencies share common macro drivers but can exhibit very different volatility signatures.
-Comparing these assets through a regime lens provides more insight than simple price performance.
+Comparing these assets through a structure lens provides more insight than simple price performance.

 This note reviews the structural volatility tendencies across major Layer-1 networks.